Spinal cord injury

 Grieving

-If your spinal cord injury is recent, you and your family may experience a period of mourning.
-The grieving process is a healthy part of your recovery.
-It's natural — and important — to grieve.
-But it's also necessary to set new goals and find ways to go forward.
+After a spinal cord injury, you and those close to you may go through a period of mourning.
+The grieving process is a healthy part of recovery.
+It's natural and important to grieve.

-You may have concerns about how the injury may affect your lifestyle, finances and relationships.
-Grieving and having emotional stress are common.
+You may have concerns about how the injury will affect your lifestyle, finances and relationships.
+It's common to feel grief and emotional stress in response to these concerns.

-Talking with others who understand what you're going through can be encouraging.
-You also might find good advice on adapting areas of your home or workspace to better meet your needs.
-Ask your healthcare professional or rehabilitation specialist if there are support groups in your area.
+Some people find it helpful to join a support group with others who have spinal cord injuries.
+Talking with people who understand what you're going through can be encouraging.
+Members of a support group also may be able to offer advice on adapting areas of your home or workspace to better meet your needs.
+Ask your healthcare professional or rehabilitation specialist for information about support groups in your area or online.

 Taking control

-One of the best ways to regain control of your life is to educate yourself about your injury and your options for gaining more independence.
-A range of driving equipment and vehicle modifications is available today.
+One of the best ways to regain control of your life is to educate yourself about your injury and ways you can develop more independence.

-You might have access to economic assistance or support services from the state or federal government or from charitable organizations.
-Your rehabilitation team can help you identify resources in your area.
+You might have access to financial assistance or support services from the government or from charitable organizations.
+Ask a member of your rehabilitation team about resources in your area.

 Talking about your disability

-Your spinal cord injury might affect your body's sexual responsiveness.
-However, you're a sexual being with sexual desires.
-A fulfilling emotional and physical relationship is possible but requires communication, experimentation and patience.
+A spinal cord injury can affect how the body responds sexually.
+A fulfilling emotional and physical relationship is possible.
+But it often requires communication, experimentation and patience.

 A professional counselor can help you and your partner communicate your needs and feelings.
-Your healthcare professional can provide the medical information you need regarding sexual health.
-You can have a satisfying future complete with intimacy and sexual pleasure.
+Your healthcare professional can provide medical information about sexual health.
+Many people with spinal cord injuries enjoy intimacy and sexual pleasure.

 Looking ahead

+It's important to set goals and find ways to move forward.
 As you learn more about your injury and treatment options, you might be surprised by all you can do.
-Thanks to new technologies, treatments and devices, people with spinal cord injuries play basketball and participate in track meets.
+For example, thanks to technology, treatment and medical devices, people with spinal cord injuries play basketball and take part in track meets.
 They paint and take photographs.
-They get married, have and raise children, and have rewarding jobs.
+They get married, have children and have rewarding jobs.

 Advances in stem cell research and nerve cell regeneration give hope for greater recovery for people with spinal cord injuries.
 And new treatments are being investigated for people with long-standing spinal cord injuries.